-The Soldier Mountains are covered in Idaho A Climbing Guide on pages 214 to 217.
+The Soldier Mountains are discussed on Pages 214-217 of the book.
 Updated July 2019

-The Soldier Mountain range This range is located north of Fairfield, Idaho, at the southern edge of the Idaho batholith.
+The Soldier Mountains are located north of Fairfield, Idaho at the southern edge of the Idaho batholith.
 The range covers a roughly triangular piece of real estate 30 miles wide and 15 miles from north to south.
 This range is bordered by the Camas Prairie to the south, the South Fork Boise River to the north and west, and the Smoky Mountains to the east.

 Physically, the range is nearly indistinguishable in form from the Boise Mountains and the Smoky Mountains.
-While the Soldier Mountain topography is characterized by long winding drainages and high grass-covered ridges leading up to the main crest.
-It is the main crest which is the most dominant feature.
+The Soldier Mountain topography is characterized by long winding drainages and high grass-covered ridges leading up to the main crest.
+It is the main crest which is the most dominant feature of this range.

 The Main Crest

-The two most dominant summits on the crest are 10,095-foot Smoky Dome, north of Fairfield, and 9,694-foot Iron Mountain, which is hidden by foothills at the western end of the main crest.
-Both of these peaks are exceptional scrambling goals as are many other Soldier Mountains summits.
+The two most dominant summits on the crest are Smoky Dome (10,095 feet) north of Fairfield and Iron Mountain (9,694 feet) which is hidden by foothills at the western end of the main crest.
+Both of these peaks are exceptional scrambling goals as are many other summits in the Soldier Mountains.

 The Southern Soldier Mountains Peaks

-As one drives along Idaho 21 between Fairfield and Hill City which are 5,000 in elevation the main crest of the Soldier Mountains which rises to over 10,000 feet dominates the view to the north.
+As one drives along US-20 between Fairfield and Hill City (at about 5,000 feet in elevation), the main crest of the Soldier Mountains dominates the view to the north, as it rises to over 10,000 feet in elevation.
 The view of the crest is so striking that it optically causes most people to miss the intervening mountains.

-The crest is actually ten miles north of Idaho 21 while the Soldier Mountains begin to rise up from the flat Camas Prairie just three miles north of the highway near Hill City.
+The crest is actually ten miles north of US-20 while the Soldier Mountains begin to rise up from the flat Camas Prairie just three miles north of the highway near Hill City.
 The band of peaks between the Camas Prairie and the main crest are well known to hunters and snowmobilers but little known to hikers and peakbaggers.
-This is a shame because this scenic area which for the most part is between six and seven thousand feet includes fourteen ranked summits and miles of forested and open ridges worth exploring.
+This is a shame because this scenic area which, for the most part, is between 6,000 feet and 7,000 feet includes 14 ranked summits and miles of forested and open ridges worth exploring.

 There are three primary access routes from the south.
 The easternmost is the Chimney Creek Road.
 The center of this group is accessed via the Cow Creek Road.
-The third and westernmost access point is from the Featherville Highway, FS-61 via the Moores Flat Road.
+The third and westernmost access point is from the Featherville Highway/FSR-61 via the Moores Flat Road.